What happens to debts after death?

 Credit union deposits

-If you were a member of a credit union, you would have nominated a person to become entitled to up to €23,000 of your savings on your death.
-This money can pass to the nominated person without going through the usual process for administration of your estate.
-Monies above €23,000 must be administered by your personal representative.
+If you are a member of a credit union, you can nominate someone to get your savings if you die.
+Up to €23,000 can pass to the nominated person without going through the usual process for administration of your estate.
+Amounts over €23,000 must be administered by your personal representative.

 Joint bank accounts